 Program Director's Message

-- Extensive clinical exposure to a wide range of rheumatic diseases at NYU Winthrop and at a tertiary care county medical facility
+- Extensive clinical exposure to a wide range of rheumatic diseases at Winthrop and at a tertiary care county medical facility

 - One-to-one faculty to fellow ratio

 - Experience with immunologic aspects of rheumatic disease through the inclusion of the allergy and immunology service within the Division

 - Opportunity to participate in clinical and bench research, with major areas of investigation in rheumatologic aspects of Sjögren’s Syndrome, large vessel vasculitis and accelerated atherosclerosis in SLE, RA and psoriatic arthritis.

 - Generous house staff benefits, including heavily subsidized housing and three complimentary meals per day

 This is a two-year integrated fellowship sponsored by NYU Winthrop Hospital with sites at NYU Winthrop Hospital (NYUWH) and Nassau University Medical Center (NUMC).
 Each fellow serves as the primary consultant under supervision for inpatients admitted on the Rheumatology Service at both sites.
 The fellows are responsible for approximately 250 consults over the course of the year at NYU Winthrop.
 In addition, while on the NUMC Rotation, fellows supervise the management and treatment of inpatients and perform consultations at Nassau University Medical Center.
 Fellows attend 2 continuity clinics per week at Winthrop, a weekly lupus clinic and arthritis clinic at NUMC where it is expected, that under supervision, they will assume responsibility for all aspects of patient care.